-<img> and so on.
+<img>, and so on.

 Expo Web is just a nice addition that you get when you’re already building your projects with Expo.
 So if you already have an existing project, the main deciding point is whether you’re building your project in the standard CLI way or Expo.
 However, if your project is new, it will solely depend on what your project is all about.
-If you think you’re going to need a lot of third-party libraries with native dependencies then you’re better off sticking to the standard React Native CLI.
+If you think you’re going to need a lot of third-party libraries with native dependencies, then you’re better off sticking to the standard React Native CLI.
 Otherwise, there’s really no reason not to use Expo since it just makes things that much easier for you.

 AppRegistryto hard-code the HTML document string to be used for rendering the app

 To wrap up, let’s take a look at what makes each platform great and not so great.
 First up is Flutter.
-Note that we’re not going to go over the good and bad points that are similar to the two platforms.
+Note that we’re not going to go over the good and bad points that are similar between the two platforms.
 Instead, these points can either make you “yay” or “nay” when it comes to choosing the platform that’s best for you:

 Let’s now go over the pros and cons for React Native: